207 SQUADRON ROYAL AIR FORCE HISTORY

-In his account of the Munich raid 207 Squadron Wireless Operator Sgt Frank R Haslam mentions a Scarecrow and his Flight Commander S/L Pattinson described some kind of rocket device in the 207 Squadron raid assessment on WESSELING.
+In his account of the Munich raid 207 Squadron Wireless Operator Sgt Frank R Haslam, the editor's late father, mentioned a Scarecrow and his Flight Commander S/L Pattinson described some kind of rocket device in the 207 Squadron raid assessment on WESSELING.

 Bill Gunston (ibid) says Many are the stories of how this horribly effective armament came to be used.
 According to one account, it was an armourer, Paul Mahle, who, at the TARNEWITZ armament testing establishment, saw a Do.
 217 with oblique fixed guns as a protection against fighter attack When Mahle was posted to II/NJG5 he mounted two MG FF cannon obliquely upwards, near the centre of gravity, in one of the gruppe's Bf110s.
 At first pilots laughed, but on August 17/18 1943 Gefreiter Holker of 5/NJG5 shot down two bombers in the Peenemunde raid.